tyremmers/RapidBenthos/ReadMe.md

 The official repository for the paper: "RapidBenthos – Automated segmentation and multi-view classification of coral reef communities from photogrammetric reconstruction".
-Code coming soon!

 If this repository contributes to your research, please consider citing the publication below.